 Flying from Bangkok to Cambodia

-It was bittersweet to be back in Cambodia again.
+It was bittersweet to be back in Cambodia again during our third month of full time travel.
 The Siem Reap airport holds memories of the time I lost my Swiss Army knife by not checking it in.
 It was a bummer because work gave that to me.
 The funny thing is that I made fun of my friend for losing her Swiss Army knife at the airport earlier that same year.

 The airport is quite small.
 Going through immigration was quick, and our luggage was right behind the immigration offices.